tonyjacobscloudpro/Jalpc/_posts/2024-11-24-snowflake-iam-intro.md

 ## Key Components of Snowflake IAM

-... (rest of the content remains the same)

----

-## Key Components of Snowflake IAM

 Snowflake’s IAM capabilities focus on three main areas:
 1. **Authentication**: Verifying user and service identities.
 2. **Authorization**: Controlling access to data and resources.